Job 42 – Job’s Repentance and Restoration

 · Job repented that his statements had been a “darkening of wisdom by words without knowledge”; that he spoke beyond his knowledge and ability to know.

 iii.
-One might say that these words of Job – words of humble repentance and submission before God, for sins that were greatly provoked, sins that come from the godly and not from the wicked – these words that contain no curse of God whatsoever – these words ended the contest between God and Satan, and demonstrated that the victory belonged to God and to Job.
+One might say that these words of Job – words of humble repentance and submission before God for sins that were greatly provoked, sins that come from the godly and not from the wicked – these words that contain no curse of God whatsoever – these words ended the contest between God and Satan and demonstrated that the victory belonged to God and to Job.

 iv.
 God’s confidence in Job’s faith was completely vindicated.
 “Job is vindicated in a faith in God’s goodness that has survived a terrible deprivation and, indeed, grown in scope, unsupported by Israel’s historical creed or the mighty acts of God, unsupported by life in the covenant community, unsupported by cult institutions, unsupported by revealed knowledge from the prophets, unsupported by tradition, and contradicted by experience.
 Next to Jesus, Job must surely be the greatest believer in the whole Bible.”
 (Andersen)

 v.
-Simply put, “Without anger toward him, God allowed Job to suffer in order to humiliate the Accuser and proved support to countless sufferers who would follow in Job’s footsteps.”
+Simply put, “Without anger toward him, God allowed Job to suffer in order to humiliate the Accuser and provided support to countless sufferers who would follow in Job’s footsteps.”
 (Smick) This was now accomplished.

 B. Job’s restoration.

 1. (7-9) Job’s friends are rebuked; Job is vindicated